Professional Standards Advisory Panel

-The Advisory Panel was established by Archbishop Christopher to provide advice to him and the Institute for Professional Standards and Safeguarding (IPSS) Manager, Maria Hicks regarding professional standards and safeguarding.
+The Institute for Professional Standards and Safeguarding (IPSS) Advisory Panel was established by Archbishop Christopher Prowse to provide advice to himself and the IPSS Manager, Maria Hicks regarding professional standards and safeguarding.

 The formation of this Advisory Panel furthers the Archbishop’s commitment to implementing Child Safeguarding Standards within the Archdiocese and as recommended by the Royal Commission.

 Liesl Centenera is a consultant with her own business specialising in governance, policy and human resources matters.
-She holds a Degree in Econiomics and Law and is admitted to practice in the ACT Supreme Court.
+She holds a Degree in Economics and Law and is admitted to practice in the ACT Supreme Court.
 Liesl currently has appointments as Chair, Bosom Buddies Management Committee; Chair, Music for Canberra Board; and Deputy Chair, Territory Records Advisory Committee.
 She is also the current Chair of the Sts Peter and Paul School Community Council.

-Kim Linsell joined CatholicCare in January 1995 as a Student & Family Counsellor.
-After working for a number of years in both primary and high schools, Kim moved into management, overseeing both the school counselling and family relationship counselling programs.
-She was later appointed as Director Counselling Services, which has since expanded to also include therapy services.
-Kim has previously worked in Community Health as a social worker, the Disability sector, providing support to individuals and families, as well as in child protection in South Africa.
+Kim Linsell joined CatholicCare (now Marymead CatholicCare) in January 1995 as a Student & Family Counsellor and worked in both primary and high schools.
+Kim then moved into management, overseeing the school counselling and family relationship services programs.
+Kim was appointed Director of Counselling Services in 2008 and more recently took on the role of Director Clinical Governance & Supervision.
+Prior to joining CatholicCare Kim worked in Community Health as a social worker, in the Disability sector, providing support to individuals and families, as well as in child protection in South Africa.
 Kim is a long term member of the Australian Association of Social Workers and has a Masters degree in Human Services.